Sébastien Parfait

 Sébastien Parfait (born 20th century) is a jewellery designer from Paris.

 Early life and education

 Parfait began to imagine and design jewelry very early on, a vocation that has never left him, and that became a reality when, five years after he first started, he entered the École du Louvre (HBJO).
 He graduated first in his class in 1995, with a gold medal to boot.
-In order to further explore his creativity and acquire the professional know-how, he went on to attend the Lyon School of Jewelry, where he received a degree in fine art.
+In order to further explore his creativity and acquire professional know-how, he went on to attend the Lyon School of Jewelry, where he received a degree in fine art.

 Career

 After a first experience working for the jewellery company Cartier, he worked in several renowned houses, all the while working on his own creations, for which he quickly built up a clientele.